 We help the disabled and injured obtain the benefits they need.

-The Social Security Administration and long term disability insurance companies evaluate disability by looking at an individual’s limitations based on all of his or her impairments.
+The Social Security Administration (SSA) and long-term disability insurance companies evaluate disability by looking at an individual’s limitations based on all of his or her impairments.
 As a result, people with many different impairments, even some that may not often be thought of as “disabling,” when combined with other problems, may qualify for benefits.
+These benefits may include Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), and/or disability benefits through a long-term disability insurance policy.

-Some examples of people who may qualify for social security or long term disability insurance benefits, include:
+Some examples of people with qualifying medical or mental health conditions for social security or long term disability insurance benefits include:

 - Arthritis and related disorders